Turtle Conservation & Rehabilitation Volunteer in Nusa Penida

-You can expect to share a room (dormitory style) on single gender basis.
+Our accommodation at Nusa Penida is basic, but comfortable and you can expect to share a room (dormitory style) on a single-gender basis.

-Indonesian food is tasty and diverse and you can expect to experience a myriad of flavors and meals during their stay.
-Typical dishes included mie goreng (fried noodles and vegetables), nasi goreng (fried rice and vegetables) or gado gado (mixed vegetables with a satay sauce).
-For those who do not eat meat, Indonesian cooking uses a lot of tofu and tempeh (soy beans), we also provide for some of western dish Breakfasts are varied and include pancakes, fresh fruit, toast etc.
+Indonesian food is tasty and diverse and you can expect to experience a myriad of flavours and meals during your stay.
+Typical dishes include mie goreng (fried noodles and vegetables), nasi goreng (fried rice and vegetables) or gado gado (mixed vegetables with a satay sauce).
+Further, for those who don’t eat meat, don’t worry!
+Indonesian cooking uses a lot of tofu and tempeh (soybeans), and we also provide western dishes too for picky eaters!
+Breakfasts are varied and include pancakes, fresh fruit, toast etc.

 Trip Country Info